Jingwang Weishi: Function

 In 2018, a research team of analysts conducted a thorough report on Jingwang Weishi.

 When the application is first installed, it sends a request to the base server.
 The server responds with a JSON object containing a list of MD5 hashes, which the program stores in a local SQLite database.

 The application records the "essential information", as the program's code calls it, of its device.
 Specifically, the essential information consists of the device's International Mobile Equipment Identity (IMEI) number, MAC address, manufacturer, model, phone number, and international mobile subscriber identity (IMSI) number.

 Jingwang Weishi also performs file scans on the device.
 It looks for files with the extensions 3GP, AMR, AVI, WEBM, FLV, IVX, M4A, MP3, MP4, MPG, RMVB, RAM, WMA, WMV, TXT, HTML, CHM, PNG, and JPG.
 It then records specific metadata for each file, consisting of each file's name, path, size, MD5 hash, and the MD5 hash of the MD5 hash.
 After the scan, the program compares the files' MD5 hashes with the database of hashes it received from the base server.
 Any files that match are deemed "dangerous".
 The user is presented with a list of the "dangerous" files and is instructed to delete them.
 If the user taps on the bottom-right button, a screenshot of the list is saved in the device's image gallery, in the format yyyy-MM-dd_HH-mm-ss.jpg.

 The application uploads device data by compressing two files named jbxx.txt and files.txt into a ZIP file named JWWS.zip.
 The jbxx.txt contains the device's "essential information".
 The files.txt contains the metadata of the "dangerous" files found on the user's device.
 If no files have been deemed "dangerous", files.txt will not be sent.

 The analyst team did not find any backdoor features built into the application.
 However, it does request for permissions when installed that could be used maliciously in future updates.
 Among other permissions, it requests the ability to start itself as soon as the system has finished booting.
 This permission is not used by the application, as it only performs its functionality when it is in main view.
-However, future updates could allow it to start and begin scanning the user's device right after it has finished booting, unknowingly to the user.
+However, future updates could allow it to start and begin scanning the user's device right after it has finished booting, unknown to the user.